Philosopher at Humboldt-Universität zu Berlin

 Research

 2025 will be dedicated to finishing a book on The Urban Condition.
-Neurourbanism and the Search for the Happy City.
 Yet, I will continue to work on papers and presentations on beauty and wonder, as well as the “Your Emotional City!” citizen science project.

 Arts and Minds Lab